JPMorgan lobbied CFTC a day after losses revealed

 JPMorgan and its units have met with the CFTC roughly 30 times since Dodd-Frank became law in July 2010, according to the CFTC’s website.

-Citigroup (C.N), Barclays (BARC.L) and Morgan Stanley (MS.N) representatives also met with Wetjen on May 11 to discuss the same issue, according to the website.
+Citigroup, Barclays and Morgan Stanley representatives also met with Wetjen on May 11 to discuss the same issue, according to the website.

 The CFTC was tasked by Dodd-Frank with boosting transparency and limiting risk in the $708 trillion over-the-counter global swaps market.